Trash American Style Mr. Tent's Wild Ride Malcolm Tent Mini Mart

 ME: O.K.!

-I wonder how many 'conversations' like that poor old Paul has had in his life.
+I wonder how many 'conversations' like that poor old Paul has had to endure in his life.

 Many years later I finally heard a recording of the gig and it wasn't half bad.
 The renditions of the oldies were OK but the new songs showed a lot of promise.
 In fact, this particular tape kindled within me an intense interest in the latter day Clash.
 I realize now that they were a good band and had a lot to offer- if they had been allowed to.
 I often ask myself "What if?
 What if that band had been allowed into the studio to record 'Cut The Crap'?"
-Clash history would have a happier ending and that band would have gotten a fair shake.
+Clash history could have a happier ending and the latter- day lineup might have gotten a fair shake.

 I listen to that tape of the Clash in Fort Lauderdale quite a bit these days.
 Now I wish I'd been more open minded about that band's capabilities (I also wish the acoustics had been better at the show).
 I think I would have enjoyed the gig very much.
 At least now, more than 20 years later, through the wonder of modern technology, I'm able to.